Table of Contents Hide

 As for finance, one must always strike a balance.
 Record the source of your revenue, where it is going, and draw up the probable future trajectory for your startup.

 Being organized and appearing with calculated numbers will make your startup seem attractive to investors.
 There are also platforms to find investors, for example, Foundersuite, which offers CRM tools to manage your investor funnel, as well as spreadsheets for various things like pitch decks.
+If you have a product-making business, it is essential to keep track of stock, raw materials, components, and manufacturing processes.
+Using dedicated MRP software helps you better plan, automate and streamline your resources.
+You can integrate it with your e-commerce platform, accounting tool, and shipping app to gain complete visibility of your operations.

 No matter what, focus on your path to success and the versatility of the platforms you use for it.
 Try using apps that have multiple services in one, the way banking apps offer movie tickets and loans, not just card transactions.